tobilobasalawu/trading-algorithm-boilerplate/README.md

 python3 main.py
 ```

----
+## Setup result

-Now you should see something like this in your terminal:
+You should now see something like this in your terminal:

 ```
 Dash is running on http://127.0.0.1:8050/